Content on this page was generated by AI and has not been manually reviewed.

 • If you see Phase 1 IKE or Phase 2 IPsec negotiation failures, double-check the PSK, remote IP, and subnets, and verify there’s no corporate firewall blocking UDP 500/4500 and ESP 50.

 • Test from a host on Local LAN 192.168.1.0/24 to a host on Remote LAN 10.0.0.0/24 with a ping, or try accessing a shared resource.
-Free vpn on microsoft edge
+How to setup vpn on edgerouter 2026

 Notes: